Satna: Roadways

 Bus services connect Satna with various cities of Madhya Pradesh and some cities of Uttar Pradesh.
 The city is well-connected by state highways and a national highway.
 Satna is connected to the longest National Highway: NH-7.
 State highway NH-75 passes from the heart of Satna and connects it to cities of Panna and Rewa, which are other important cities of northern Madhya Pradesh.

 Urban transport

 Satna City Transport Services Ltd (SCTSL) operates buses in the city.
 The buses designated as City Bus operate on four routes in the city.
-The buses are color-coded into two colors: Orange (Intracity) and Green (Intercity) according to their routes.
+The buses are colour-coded into two colours: Orange (Intracity) and Green (Intercity) according to their routes.